 - No kill-switch: There is no kill-switch on the client as well.
-A kill-switch automatically stops the internet traffic if the VPN connection drops and thus saves the user’s data from getting on the internet without the safety of the VPN.
+A kill-switch can stop the web traffic if the VPN connection stopped for any reason.
+It will thus save the user’s private data from getting abused on the internet without the safety of the VPN.

 A US-based company called Symantec owns SurfEasy.

 The USA is among the 5-Eyes countries and infamous for spying on its citizens.
 We will discuss more of this unfavorable jurisdiction in the later sections.

 One noticeable fact about SurfEasy is that its mobile applications are quite popular.
 The Play Store application has witnessed more than 5 million downloads of the SurfEasy app.

 The service makes a lot of claims about superior performance, robust security, and strict privacy.

 We will put all these claims to test in this review, and the fact that the product is so much popular on some platforms, it obliges us to be thorough with the testing.

 However, our primary focus will be on the desktop version throughout the review.

 Security is something that we never miss, and all the security features will also go through the scanner.

 By the end of this review, you will have a better knowledge about the ins and outs of the product.